ayatokura/ai-openscale/wos-fairness-ovr.md

 ### Bias visualization
 {: #mf-monitor-bias-viz}

 When potential bias is detected, {{site.data.keyword.aios_short}} performs several functions to confirm whether the bias is real. {{site.data.keyword.aios_short}} perturbs the data by flipping the monitored value to the reference value and then running this new record through the model.
-It then surfaces the resulting output as the de-biased output. {{site.data.keyword.aios_short}} also trains a shadow de-biased model that it then uses to detect when a model is going to make a biased prediction.
+It then surfaces the resulting output as the debiased output. {{site.data.keyword.aios_short}} also trains a shadow debiased model that it then uses to detect when a model is going to make a biased prediction.

 Two different datasets are used for computing fairness and accuracy.
 Fairness is computed by using the payload + perturbed data.
 Accuracy is computed by using the feedback data.
 To compute accuracy, {{site.data.keyword.aios_short}} needs manually labelled data, which is only present in feedback table.